 Christmas 2023 is now in the past.
 The decorations have been put away and the candy and cookies are (nearly) gone.
 Here’s a picture of my mini Lego tree from Thom.
 I’m getting discouraged asking for world peace every year, but hope springs eternal, so my holiday wish is once again for peace on earth and good will toward all in 2024.

 One of our gallery pictures of our grandson has always hung crooked, no matter what I did to straighten it.
 One day, I decided to weight the picture with pennies.
-Unfortunately, between Ted and me, we only had one penny, and that turned out to be insufficient.
+Unfortunately, between Ted and me, we had only one penny, and that turned out to be insufficient.
 The picture still hung crooked.

 I mentioned this little problem at a family gathering and said I thought I needed another two cents.
 The conversation moved on, but after a few minutes, Dylan re-entered the room and handed me two cents.
 Thank you, Dylan!